ankeri17/portfolio/src/content/work/hello-again-properties.md

 featured: false
 ---

-A landing page for a set of short-term rental properties, designed and built end to end.
-It gives guests the full picture of each place, with real photography and a clear sense of the space, then points them to book.
+A landing page for a set of short-term rental properties in Wisconsin, custom designed, built, and maintained.
+It gives guests a picture of each place, with real photography and a clear sense of the space, then points them to book.